 These reforms proposed are sensible – they are based on the norms of this country.
 For too long, immigration detention has sat outside the basic principles of British justice, like a cruel anomaly.
 In the new Parliament, with your support, we hope that these proposals will be enacted.

-Those held in the UK’s immigration detention centres have come to the UK for many different reasons.
+Those held in the UK’s immigration detention centers have come to the UK for many different reasons.
 Some for work or study or family.
-Some because we fled our countries of origin due to violence, torture, persecution or war.
+Some because we fled our countries of origin due to violence, torture, persecution, or war.
 Some because we wanted to make the UK our home.
-Many of us have been here for a long time, since childhood even.
+Many of us have been here for a long time since childhood even.
 We were brought over by our parents through no fault of our own to the only place we have ever called home.
 Some are victims of the Windrush scandal and entitled to be British citizens.

 It does not need to be this way.

 Thank you for putting yourself forward to serve your constituency.
-We urge you to commit to reforming out broken detention system and to putting an end to indefinite immigration detention once and for all.
+We urge you to commit to reforming our broken detention system and to put an end to indefinite immigration detention once and for all.